Plants-X-Tech/BabyBelt-Pro-V2-Beta/build_guide.md

 ### Printing Parts
 Most of the parts of this kit can be printed out of normal PLA, allowing for a wide range of colors and stylistic choices!
 The parts that shouldn't be printed out of PLA are listed below.

-- Nema17-Zgear
+- [*Nema17_ZGear*](
-- Roller-ZGear
+- *Roller_ZGear*
-- Underbed
+- *UnderbedOrBed*

-The printer that was built for this guide was made using [Timberfill](https://fillamentum.com/collections/timberfill-filament/) as the main filament, [Marble PLA](https://us.polymaker.com/products/panchroma-marble?variant=43612877946937) for an accent color, and [PolyMide PA6-GF](https://us.polymaker.com/products/fiberon-pa6-gf25) for the components that couldn't be printed out of PLA.
+The design inspiration for the printer built for this guide was to make a printer out of "wood", "stone", and "glass" which is why we selected [Timberfill](https://fillamentum.com/collections/timberfill-filament/) as the primary filament, [Marble PLA](https://us.polymaker.com/products/panchroma-marble?variant=43612877946937) for the accent color, and [Fiberon PA6-GF](https://us.polymaker.com/products/fiberon-pa6-gf25) for the heat tolerant components.

 ### Part List